-When I moved to France three years ago it felt like I was going so far away from family and friends that we’d lose touch.
+When I moved to France three years ago, it felt like I was going so far away from family and friends that we’d lose touch.
 Instead, I’ve returned to the States for 5-6 months each year.
 The first return visit was for Christmas and to await the birth of my first grandchild.
-The second, I was detained after Christmas with a surprise tooth implant.
-This year I’ve been here 5 months to “granny nanny” the two-year old grandson and to welcome my second grandchild — a baby girl.
+The second, the countdown to France started after Christmas with a surprise tooth implant.
+This year I’ve been here 5 months to “granny nanny” the two-year-old grandson and to welcome my second grandchild — a baby girl.

-Now that my son and daughter-in-law have assured me their family is complete, I plan to spend only a few weeks in the states each year in the future.
+Now that my son and daughter-in-law have assured me their family is complete, I plan to spend only a few weeks in the States yearly.
 Only time will tell how that works out.

 Two different worlds

 There’s no question that my life in France is vastly different than my life in the US.
-It’s “culture shock” when I move from one place to the other.
-How can you begin to compare living alone in a twelfth century tower to living with a family with small children?
+It’s “culture shock” when I move from one place to another.
+How can you compare living alone in a twelfth-century tower to living with a family with small children?

 Friends are friends

-One of the first friendships I made in Uzes was with a couple from the UK who lives part-time in France.
-When I confided to them that I hadn’t made many friends in Uzes during my first year, they told me it would take three years before I would really began to make close friends.
+One of the first friendships I made in Uzès was with a couple from the UK who lives part-time in France.
+When I confided to them that I hadn’t made many friends in Uzès during my first year, they told me it would take three years before I would begin to make close friends.
 So true.
-Last year, my third season in Uzes, I met expats and locals I’m sure will be my friends for the rest of my life.
+Last year, my third season in Uzès, I met expats and locals I’m sure will be my friends for the rest of my life.

-In the US it’s friends who keep me busy and entertained while I’m stateside.
-This year, for example, I’ve traveled with friends to London, to the Cotswolds; from Las Vegas, Colorado and Nevada to Florida.
+In the US, friends keep me busy and entertained while I’m stateside.
+This year, for example, I’ve traveled with friends to London, the Cotswolds, and from Las Vegas, Colorado, and Nevada to Florida.
 I’ve stayed with friends up and down the Carolina coast.
 Some have been friends of mine since we were children.